Introduction & First Steps

 If you are ready to make the commitment, we have provided the recommended steps below and have more specific details starting with operational hours.

-- Complete Aviation Medical.
+- First Step – book your aviation medical.
+Complete Aviation Medical.
 Please note that Transport Canada is experiencing delays when issuing the medical certificate.
 Please note that you will need to have your Canadian Medical in your possession when you are going to fly solo (flight without instructor).
-Due to issuance delays it is our recommendation that you conduct your Aviation Medical as soon as plausible.
+Due to issuance delays it is our recommendation that you conduct your Aviation Medical even before you register as an associate.

 - Register as an associate.
 You can register by email by reaching out to [email protected].
 We will request that you use a valid passport for the photo ID required.
 Cost $210 plus HST.